-The deadline for filing a real estate tax assessment appeal for the 2021 tax year is fast approaching in Allegheny County.
-The deadline is March 31, 2021.
-Property owners of hotels, restaurants, bars or any property type that has been affected by the government restrictions due to COVID 19 should be taking a close look
+The deadline for filing a real estate tax assessment appeal for the 2022 tax year is fast approaching in Allegheny County.
+The deadline is March 31, 2022.
+Property owners of hotels, restaurants, bars or any property type that has been affected by COVID 19 should be taking a close look at their assessed values for

 Paul Morcom